19 Wedding Registry Items You’ll Probably Regret 5 Years Later

 Cast iron anything

 Cast iron is heavy and fairly demanding.
 “A cast iron pan weighs about 20 pounds empty and needs major maintenance,” Ntouskas says.
 “You can’t wash the pan with soap and water like you would with your traditional non-stick cookware.
 You’ll need to scrub it with a mix of kosher salt and water.”
 When you first buy it, you’ll also need to “season” the pan with oil, and you’ll need to store it properly.
 Stacking pans inside of it can strip it of its seasoning and then you’ll have to start all over.
+Think wedding registries are an unusual tradition?
+Learn about some other fascinating wedding customs from around the world.

 Hey, it’s happy hour every night when you’re married, right?
 Not exactly.
 “Turns out they’re extremely messy and don’t hold any more than a blender does,” Ntouskas says.
 “They aren’t practical for anything other than drink mixing and they end up being brought out only for parties.”
 She got one when she got married and has used it three times in six years.
 “That’s once every two years!”
 Ntouskas says.
 Go for a practical blender instead.